onflapp/BookMarkablePlugins/README.md

 ## Create new plugin

 A BookMarkable plugin is AppleScript or a shell script.
 The plugins are intended to be changed and modified by advanced users.
-For more information see https://onflapp.github.io/BookMarkablePlugins/.
+Description how to (create new plugin)[https://onflapp.github.io/BookMarkablePlugins/].

 ## Troubleshooting